brandur/sorg/content/fragments/origin.md

 sites](/aws-intrinsic-static).
-You can't beat them for speed, simplicity, or scalability (during relatively rare peak load times this site will serve ~20k uniques/day without breaking a sweat, and all for a few dollars a month), but of course their inherent downside is that introducing any kind of dynamic elements to a site becomes hard or impossible.
+You can't beat them for speed, simplicity, or scalability (during relatively rare peak load times this site will serve ~20k uniques/day without breaking a sweat, and for only a few dollars a month), but of course their inherent downside is that introducing any kind of dynamic elements to a site becomes hard or impossible.